Avondale Park (Chicago): History

-Created by the Irving Park District, Avondale Park takes its name from the surrounding neighborhood of Avondale.
-In 1929, the Irving Park District board drew up plans for a 5-acre park.
-That year an attractive brick fieldhouse designed by Clarence Hatzfeld was built, and lawn, shrubbery, trees, and flowers soon graced Avondale Park's landscape.
-By the early 1930s, the park included a playfield, separate boys' and girls' playgrounds, a wading pool, a sand box, and tennis courts.
+The Irving Park District began acquiring land for Avondale Park in 1925 as residential construction increased in the surrounding neighborhood.
+The park was established in 1929 on approximately five acres, and land acquisition was completed in 1930.
+By the end of 1930, the district had built a brick fieldhouse designed by Clarence Hatzfeld.
+By the early 1930s, the park included a playfield, separate boys' and girls' playgrounds, a wading pool, a sandbox and tennis courts.

-With the creation of the Chicago Park District in 1934, the Great Depression forced consolidation of the city's 22 independent park agencies, including the Irving Park District.
+Avondale Park became part of the Chicago Park District in 1934, when the city's 22 independent park agencies were consolidated during the Great Depression.